python-telegram-bot/python-telegram-bot/README.rst

     $ cd python-telegram-bot
     $ python setup.py install

-In case you have a previously cloned local repository already, you should initialize the added urllib3 submodule before installing with:
+In case you already have a previously cloned local repository, you should initialize the added urllib3 submodule before installing with:

 .. code:: shell